 A. Mathieu got her Phd degree at the ECP in April 2006.
-The document contains the first studies of the behaviour of the model of interactions between organogenesis and photosynthesis.
+The document contains the first studies of the behaviour of the model of interactions between organogenesis and photosynthesis [43].
 It gives a good explanation to the major events that occurs in the plant architecture during the Growth process (young stages, apparition of reiterations, fruits, tree aging, etc.) One of the interesting properties of the model is the possible apparition of a rhythmic mode of functioning as a result of the balance between the sources and sinks.
 Studies of such behaviours on cultivated plants like sweet-pepper or cucumber, will be undertaken in 2007 in collaboration with agronomic centers (Wageningen, CAU).
 First steps on the calibration of the thresholds that trigger the retroactions have been tried on such plant as young beech trees, coffee tree, rice tillers.
-There are still a lot of works to do for applications.
-Several papers have been submitted to journals.
+Recent papers have been accepted for publications in journal [30] and conference [38].
+The objective is now to give a parobabilistic framework to this model of interaction.
+A new PhD is starting on the subject (C. Loi).

-6.1.6.
+6.1.9.
 Functional Landscape